CSCfi/csc-user-guide/docs/apps/opendronemap.md

 * `--project-path` - the place where images are stored, without the `code/images` part.
 * `--max-concurrency` - the number of threads used in several steps of ODM processing, here set to same number as reserved cores.
 * It is possible to add [additional arguments](https://docs.opendronemap.org/arguments/) to the end of the command.
+* If your images cover a very large area, see [ODM Splitting Large Datasets documentation](https://docs.opendronemap.org/large/)

 ```
 #!/bin/bash